1st Theater Sustainment Command: Background

 The idea was revived in August 1964 by the Military Assistance Command, Vietnam (MACV) J-4 (Logistics), who believed that the current and future situation would require a logistical command to support activities in South Vietnam.
 Accordingly, he saw that a plan was prepared which included the prompt introduction of a logistical construction capability.
 On 21 December 1964, the Joint Chiefs of Staff endorsed the MACV plan and recommended that 230 men be initially dispatched to South Vietnam to form a logistical command as soon as possible.
 Secretary of Defense Robert S. McNamara approved the plan in principle, but stated that additional justification was needed, particularly for the engineer construction group.
 However, he felt that the subject was of sufficient importance to send a special representative to South Vietnam and on 31 January 1965, a group from the Office of the Secretary of Defense arrived in Saigon.
 After four days of conferences, this group recommended the establishment of a logistical command with an initial strength of 350 men.
 The establishment of an engineer construction group, not recommended initially, was approved in April as planning for a further buildup developed.

 On 25 February 1965 McNamara approved the introduction of a logistical planning group in South Vietnam consisting of 17 officers and 21 enlisted men.
-Colonel Robert V. Duke was enroute to take command of the 9th Logistical Command in Thailand.
+Colonel Robert W. Duke was en route to take command of the 9th Logistical Command in Thailand.
 He was intercepted in Hawaii and ordered to South Vietnam to take charge of the planning group.
 He arrived in Saigon on 6 March 1965.
 The balance of the officers and enlisted men for the planning group arrived in Saigon during the last two weeks of March 1965.
 On 1 April 1965, the 1st Logistical Command was activated in Saigon by Commander in Chief U.S. Army Pacific General Order, using the personnel of the logistical planning group as its initial strength.

 Prior to this time logistical support in South Vietnam had been fragmented, with the Army providing only Class II and IV items which were peculiar to the Army, Class V items used by the Army aviation units and maintenance of vehicles, armament, and instrument calibration by a small Direct Support shop in Saigon.
 The rest of the support was provided by the United States Navy through Headquarters Support Activity, Saigon because the Navy had been designated as the executive agency responsible for supporting the Military Assistance and Advisory Groups and missions in Southeast Asia.